0vergrown/Handbook/src/content/docs/datapack/02-powers/action_on_wake_up.md

 `block_action` | Block Action Type | _optional_ | If specified, this action will be executed on the bed block.
 `block_condition` | Block Condition Type | _optional_ | If specified, the specified actions will only execute if this condition is fulfilled by the bed block.

+> Fires as the player leaves the bed, while the bed position is still known, so `block_condition` can test the bed they slept in.
+It runs server-side only.

 ## Examples

 ```json